 Our green community is growing daily and currently has more than 15,000 current members consisting of households, businesses, organizations, and community groups.

 Are you an artist that uses recycled material and/or renewable energy sources for your works of art?
 Yes!
 Then think Columbus GreenSpot!
 Art and sustainability are natural partners.
 Whether using recycled materials, repurposed materials, or using renewable energy to power an art piece- the materials are there.
 So let’s partner up!Here is how it works.
-Create your work of art that uses recycled material and/or renewable energy.
+Create your work of GreenSpot and the Arts art that uses recycled material and/or renewable energy.
 Next, take pictures of your art piece from all angles (minimal 4).
-Then email: GreenSpot@columbus.govGreenSpot will review and then post the images to GreenSpot social media (Facebook, Twitter, website).You can learn more by checking out our flyer.
+Then email: GreenSpot@columbus.govGreenSpot will review and then post the images to GreenSpot social media (Facebook, Twitter, website).You can learn more here.

 GreenSpot Backyards provides education and tools for a healthy backyard.
 You can be eligible for one $50 rebate on an approved rain barrel, compost bin, or native plants.
 You can also get a $100 rebate on a native tree.
 Take an easy on-line quiz or attend a workshop hosted by Franklin Soil and Water.

 Installing a WaterSense labeled showerhead can save the individual 912 gallons of water a year.

 Columbus residents love recycling, that is why the RecyColumbus program has more than 75% participation rate.
 To learn more about the program visit RecyColumbus.